ONLINE PRIVACY NOTICE

 4.5 To ensure that the content of our site is presented in the most effective manner.

-4.6 To provide you with the information, products and services requested from us.
+4.6 To provide you with any information, products and/or services requested from us.

 4.7 To provide you with helpful information about our products or services.

 4.8 To make improvements to the service we provide you.

 4.9 We also reserve the right to disclose your personal information where we are required to do so by law, such as to assist in any disputes, claims or investigations relating to your account or contracts with us and to detect and prevent fraudulent transactions.

 4.10 E-mail correspondence with us via our website and email addresses accessible through or obtained from this site may be recorded and/or monitored.

 - How do we store and protect your data?